NEQTO Docs

 * @function callback

-* @param {object} err - Error returned in case of a failed request.
+* @param {object} err - Error returned if the request failed.
 Has one property - `errCode`.

 * @param {object} data - Response returned by a successfully completed request.
 Has three properties - `statusCode`, `statusMessage`, and `body`.